 Using case studies of policy issues at the national, state, and local levels, this course introduces students to various techniques of policy analysis, research, and evaluation.
 Topics and case studies will change, but will include policy issues such as, education, public assistance, unemployment insurance, economic development, natural resource management, and the environment.
 Methods covered may include forecasting, multi-criteria analysis, decision analysis, economic impact analysis, cost benefit analysis, and simulation.
 Cr 3.

-PPM 630 Innovation and Change in the Public Sector
+PPM 630 Innovation and Change in Nonprofits

-PPM 632 Human Resource Management in Public, and Nonprofit Organizations
+PPM 632 Human Resource Management and Policy

 PPM 633 Strategic Planning in the Public and Nonprofit Sectors

 Examines how public organizations can utilize strategic planning in responding to environmental change and the future.
-Approaches to and techniques of strategic planning are covered, including goal-setting, environmental scanning, resource audits, and the formulation of strategy and its implementation.
+Approaches to and techniques of strategic planning are covered, including goal setting, environmental scanning, resource audits, and the formulation of strategy and its implementation.
 Examples are drawn from Maine state and local government and the nonprofit sector.
 Cr 3.